Gravity, Cartan geometry, and idealized waywisers: The variational calculus of differential forms

 \subsection{Example: MacDowell-Mansouri action}

-As a concrete example of the calculus of variations for forms we consider the Mansouri-MacDowell action with all the essential calculational steps included.
+As a concrete example of the calculus of variations for forms we consider the MacDowell-Mansouri action with all the essential steps of calculation included.
 The Bianchi identity $DF^{AB}\equiv0$ simplifies the calculations enormously.
 As explained in section \ref{nondynapproach}, the normalized and spacelike contact vector $V^A$ is not a dynamical field in the MacDowell-Mansouri action and no variation with respect to it is required.
 Thus we only consider the variation with respect to $A^{AB}$.
 Here is the variation of the MacDowell-Mansouri action in pedagogical detail:

 from which the equations of motions, which naturally appear as a set of three-forms, are readily identified as

 This equation is nothing but the Palatini-Einstein field equations with positive cosmological constant and zero-torsion condition but written in a compact way; something which the contact vector $V^A$ allows for.